busayyyo/personal-blog/site/content/post/a-designers-guide-to-git.md

 ---
 ![](/img/grayscale-photo-of-computer-laptop-near-white-notebook-and-169573.jpg)

 There have been so many debates on whether a designer should learn how to code - this is not one of them.
 However, there are many times within a team, that a designer may be required to provide developers assets they need or maybe even write a snippet of CSS.
 As digital teams get more diverse and roles overlap, working collaboratively becomes essential.
 One tool that makes this collaborative experience run smoothly is git.
 Learning how to use git efficiently can be a distinctive skill that will improve your efficiency and relationships with the developers on your team.
-And you don't even even need to know everything about git to get to this level of efficiency.
+And you don't even need to know everything about git to get to this level of efficiency.

 ## A little note on git

-Git is a version control system that basically keep tracks of all the changes you or your teammates make to a file (in this case, your team's code repository).
+Git is a version control system that basically keeps track of all the changes you or your teammates make to a file (in this case, your team's code repository).
 It helps you write code safely knowing you can keep track of changes and even undo them in the event of a code mishap.
 Imagine if you didn't have Ctrl-Z, how horrible would writing a text file be?
-But unlike most text document management tool, Git keep tracks of all the timeline of your writing as long as you commit.
+But unlike most text document management tool, Git keeps track of all the timeline of your writing as long as you commit.
 If there's any takeaway you get from this article let it be this - _Remember to always commit your changes!_

 But let's see what a likely scenario where a designer may get to use git is.

 ## A likely scenario

 Imagine there's a part of your company's web app you've recently redesigned to improve usability.
 It's an important change, something that will save the customer support folks a few calls, but the developers are busy with the sprint and can't spare the time.
-You on the other hand, can manage the change since you are a CSS guru and a designer who knows the implication if the change doesn't go out with the next release.
-You get a go ahead from the product and engineering managers, who say 'go make the change!'
+You, on the other hand, can manage the change since you are a CSS guru and a designer who knows the implication if the change doesn't go out with the next release.
+You get a go-ahead from the product and engineering managers, who say 'go make the change!'
 How do you make these changes and work collaboratively with your teammates without messing things up for anyone involved?

 Here's how: